 Many years of extreme heat and water leaking through your chimney can take a toll on your firebox.

-Firebox cracks allow smoke and dangerous gasses like carbon monoxide to enter your home.
+Firebox cracks allow smoke and dangerous gases like carbon monoxide to enter your home.
 Carbon monoxide causes issues like vomiting and dizziness.
-You can seal firebox cracks by applying refractory caulk.
+Serious carbon monoxide penetration can even result in death.

 Fireplace mantle repair

 The mantel is a decorative piece that makes your fireplace visually appealing.
 Mantles contract and expand because of the fireplace heat.
 This leads to cracks and splits.
 Repairs include replacing and tightening screws and applying resin glue (on hardwood mantels).
-Your local chimney sweep will advise on how to repair your chimney mantel.

 Damper repair

 It is usually closed when not in use to prevent cold air from entering your home through the chimney.
 Damper issues include bad positioning, damage, and not opening or closing.

 A certified chimney sweep will help you fix any of these problems.

 Smoke chamber parging